MariaFernandaOrtega/NLP--similarity-matches/README.md

-# NLP-Based Similarity Analysis: GSS 2025 (Climate Change Cluster) & T20 Communiqué
+# NLP-Based Similarity Analysis: GSS 2025 (Climate Action Cluster) & T20 Communiqué

 This project uses natural language processing (NLP) techniques to assess the thematic alignment between **sustainability-related action points** from the *Global Solutions Summit (GSS) 2025* and the **policy recommendations** from the *T20 Communiqué*.
 The analysis focuses on identifying overlapping themes and shared policy priorities by measuring **semantic similarity** between texts.